enigmampc/tendermint/docs/app-dev/app-architecture.md

 a local ABCI application, where the user query or transaction is actually processed.

-The ABCI application must be a deterministic result of the consensus engine of CometBFT - any external influence on the application state that didn't come through CometBFT could cause a consensus failure.
+The ABCI application must be a deterministic result of the CometBFT consensus - any external influence on the application state that didn't come through CometBFT could cause a consensus failure.
 Thus _nothing_ should communicate with the ABCI application except CometBFT via ABCI.